-- Work with major clients such as Macy’s, Inc. and Cincinnati Bell Inc. and possibly find long-term careers with these companies after graduation.
+- Work with major clients such as Macy’s, Inc. and possibly find long-term careers with these companies after graduation.

 Not Your Traditional Call Center

 Some people might describe a call center as small cubicles where workers listen to customer complaints.
 That’s not the case with this call center.
-Students will talk to customers of clients such as Macy’s, Inc or Cincinnati Bell, but are helping them to resolve their service issues or complete their website orders.
+Students will talk to customers in support of macys.com and bloomingales.com, but are helping them to resolve their service issues or complete their website orders.
 And, students will find that their co-workers are a lot like them.
 The work environment is open, inviting and includes large tables where students interact and learn from each other while working.

 Mount Freshman Among First Class of Employees at Education At Work